openjs-foundation/cross-project-council/GOVERNANCE.md

 Pull requests that do not change the charter or governance of the CPC can be merged into this repository provided the following conditions have been met:

-* there are no outstanding objections
+* There are no outstanding objections
-* there are two approvals by CPC members
+* There are two approvals by CPC members
-* the PR has been open for at least 72 hours
+* The PR has been open for at least 72 hours

 Pull requests that change governance of the CPC must meet the following conditions in addition to the ones listed for regular PRs.